 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as 16 years for selected conditions, precautions do apply.

-What if I miss a dose?If you miss a dose, take it as soon as you can.
+If you miss a dose, take it as soon as you can.
 If it is less than 6 hours before your next dose, take only that dose.
 Do not take double or extra doses.

 What may interact with this medicine?

-What should I watch for while using this medicine?Visit your doctor or health care professional for regular check ups.
+Visit your doctor or health care professional for regular check ups.
 Discuss any new symptoms with your doctor.
 You will need to have important blood work done while on this medicine.